samthebest/dump/agile-data-and-tdd.md

 ### Test Code First (TDD) or Main Code First (DDT)?

 Uncle Bob (in a talk I struggle to find) defined "legacy code", **not** as ugly code, or old code, but code that is not tested.
-In [a TDD debate](https://www.youtube.com/watch?v=KtHQGs3zFAM) he also defined "proffesionalism" as "Not shipping a line of code that does not have an executing unit test" \[1\].
+In [a TDD debate](https://www.youtube.com/watch?v=KtHQGs3zFAM) he also defined "professionalism" as "Not shipping a line of code that does not have an executing unit test" \[1\].
 Both definitions are fantastic, but note how neither actually requires writting tests before code even though Uncle Bob is a TDD evangelist.

 Arguments against writting test code first: